-Туре Classification Definition Example Projects Impact on State-aid to Education Formula Local Local classification is the default classification.
-Unless the TIF district meets the definition of an Industrial, Economic Development, or Affordable Housing TIF district, it is a Local TIF district. • The projects usually benefit the local government instead of having a regional or statewide benefit.
+Туре Classification Definition Example Projects Impact on State-aid to Local Local classification is the default classification.
+Unless the TIF district meets the definition of an Industrial, Economic Development, or Affordable Housing TIF district, it is a Local TIF district.
+The projects usually benefit the local government instead of having a regional or statewide benefit.
 Public infrastructure improvements Included in local effort The county auditor is required to impose an additional school levy on all real property within any impacted school district to hold the district(s) harmless.
 Industrial Industrial classification includes an area where activities are recognized as industrial by zoning authorities.
 (SDCL 13-13-10.2) Including any factory or business whose primary business is the manufacturing or assembly of goods, the processing of raw materials, and the wholesale of products for resale.
-Animal processing plantEthanol plant Not included as local effort in the state aid calculation Exempt from imposing an additional school levy on all real property within the district (SDCL 10-12-44(1)) Economic Development Economic development classification includes any area where there is or will be one or more businesses engaged in any activity defined as commercial or industrial by the governing body that has zoning authority over the land contained within the TIF district.
-(SDCL 13-13-10.2) Public infrastructure improvements for commercial or retail development Not included as local effort in the state aid calculation Exempt from imposing an additional school levy on all real property within the district (SDCL 10-12-44(1)) Affordable Housing Affordable Housing classification includes an area where: The original selling price of any house in the district will be at or below the first-time homebuyer purchase price limit being used by the South Dakota Housing Development Authority as of the date the house is sold; OR The monthly rental rate of all multifamily housing units in the district will be at or below the calculated rent for the state's eighty percent area median income as of the date the district is created, for a minimum of five years following the date of first occupancy.
-For more information on the Affordable Housing criteria, call the South Dakota Housing Development Authority at 605-773-3181.
-Housing development infrastructure improvements Housing development Workforce housing Not included as local effort in the state aid calculation Exempt from imposing an additional school levy on all real property within the district (SDCL 10-12-44(1))
+Animal processing plantEthanol plant Not included as local effort in the state aid calculation Exempt from imposing an additional school levy on all real property within the district (SDCL 13-13-10.9) Economic Development Economic development classification includes any area where there is or will be one or more businesses engaged in any activity defined as commercial or industrial by the governing body that has zoning authority over the land contained within the TIF district.
+(SDCL 13-13-10.2) Public infrastructure improvements for commercial or retail development Not included as local effort in the state aid calculation Exempt from imposing an additional school levy on all real property within the district (SDCL 13-13-10.9) Affordable Housing Affordable Housing classification includes an area where: 1.
+The original selling price of any house in the district will be at or below the first-time homebuyer purchase price limit being used by the South Dakota Housing Development Authority as of the date the house is sold; OR 2.
+The monthly rental rate of all multifamily housing units in the district will be at or below the calculated rent for the state's eighty percent area median income as of the date the district is created, for a minimum of five years following the date of first occupancy.
+Housing development infrastructure improvements Housing development Workforce housing Not included as local effort in the state aid calculation Exempt from imposing an additional school levy on all real property within the district (SDCL 13-13-10.9) For more information on the Affordable Housing criteria, call the South Dakota Housing Development Authority at 605-773-3181.

-Tax Increment Financing (TIF) FAQs
+Tax Increment Financing (TIF) FAQ's